moumni08/1337_checker/README.md

 ## Contact:

-You can reach me here: facebook.com/aymen.elhaski.7
+You can reach me here: https://www.facebook.com/jakomex/, or Discord: Jakom#0002